gomes-sh/gomes-sh/README.md

 ## Hi there 🎉
-I'm a up and coming college graduate who's looking for work, as well as doing some small projects on the side.
+I'm a up and coming college graduate who's looking for work.
 Things I'm normally working on are:

 - The AUREA Census (Currently tidying data)
 - The Subgrubs and Snazzards Bot (I update the database for major changes)